Syndrome of Inappropriate Antidiuretic Hormone Secretion (SIADH)

 • Decreased urinary electrolyte-free water excretion leads to dilutional hyponatremia (total body sodium [Na] levels may be normal or near-normal, but the patient’s total body water is increased).

-• Synonym(s): syndrome of inappropriate secretion of ADH; syndrome of inappropriate antidiuresis
+• Synonym(s): SIADH; syndrome of inappropriate antidiuresis

 Epidemiology